 How to Check if element has class in JavaScript

-In this tutorial, I show how you can check if element has a specific class using JavaScript with examples.
+In this tutorial, I show how you can check specific class on single or multiple elements using JavaScript with examples.

 How to Check if element has class in JavaScript

-1. Check class on a single element using JavaScript
+1. Check a single element has class using JavaScript

-2. Check class on multiple elements using JavaScript
+2. Check multiple elements has class using JavaScript

 3. Conclusion

-1. Check class on a single element using JavaScript
+1. Check a single element has class using JavaScript

 HTML